 Financial And Healthcare Decisions

 Financial powers in a DPOA encompass opening and closing bank accounts, managing investments, and paying bills.
 Healthcare decisions might involve consenting to medical treatments, accessing medical records, and choosing healthcare providers.
 The agent’s decisions should reflect the principal’s pre-determined preferences and comply with any specified restrictions.
-Legal advice is often recommended to tailor the DPOA to encompass both financial and healthcare directives.
+Legal advice is often recommended to tailor the DPOA to financial and healthcare directives.

 How A Durable Power Of Attorney Works